 Actually the Econ River is fairly safe, the alligators slip away into the brown water.

-This photo the gator was acting out of it's normal pattern which caught my eye. --A little bit of looking and I discovered a dead whitetail deer that this alligator was guarding from other gators and was why this one was giving me the gator-dino stare.....
+This photo the gator was acting out of it's normal pattern which caught my eye.
+(It was not backing down) --A little bit of looking and I discovered a dead whitetail deer that this alligator was guarding from other gators and was why this one was giving me the gator-dino stare.....

 Space Center babies